eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

 ![graphql sandbox](assets/graphql-sandbox.png)

-We can write queries and mutations here which would run on our server.
-On the left side you write the queries.
-Right side you view the response.
-If you write multiple queries click on the query to activate one you want.
+We can write queries and mutations here which will run on our server.
+Queries are written on the left side and the right side is to view the response.
+If you write multiple queries, click on the query to activate the one you want.
 Then click the play/run button.

-## Implementing the query client to our web app.
+## Implementing the query client to our web app

+Install the Apollo GraphQL client library:

 `npm install @apollo/client graphql`

+and make the following changes to `src/main.tsx`:

+**src/main.tsx**

 ```diff
  import ReactDOM from "react-dom/client";